Nama-Salameh/TODO-list/README.md

 ## TODO-list
 #### This is a responsive "TODO List" web application built in HTML, CSS, and JavaScript.
 Enables users to manage tasks efficiently, and allows users to add, update, and remove TODO items.

+#### Visit my " TODO List"  web application and feel free to try out all the features  https://nama-salameh-todo-list.netlify.app/

 ## Features
 * Add new TODO.
 * Delete TODO and enable the user to confirm the deletion.